Int64.Parse Method (String, IFormatProvider)

 The s parameter is interpreted using the NumberStyles.Integer style.
 In addition to decimal digits, only leading and trailing spaces together with a leading sign are allowed.
 To explicitly define the style elements that can be present in s, use the Int64.Parse(String, NumberStyles, IFormatProvider) method.

 The provider parameter is an IFormatProvider implementation, such as a NumberFormatInfo or CultureInfo object.
 The provider parameter supplies culture-specific information about the format of s.
-If provider is a null reference (Nothing in Visual Basic), the NumberFormatInfo for the current culture is used.
+If provider is null, the NumberFormatInfo for the current culture is used.

 The following example is the button click event handler of a Web form.
 It uses the array returned by the HttpRequest.UserLanguages property to determine the user's locale.
 It then instantiates a CultureInfo object that corresponds to that locale.
 The NumberFormatInfo object that belongs to that CultureInfo object is then passed to the method to convert the user's input to an Int64 value.